Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

 How to Get There

-The festival is held at the base of Mount Olympos near Çıralı village.
+The festival is held at the base of Mount Olympus near Çıralı village.
 You can reach Çıralı by bus from Antalya (about a 1.5-hour ride) or take a dolmuş to Olympos and then hike down to the flames.

 What to Watch Out For